jparkington/Electric-Brew/README.md

 make jp11
 ```
 ![11 - Distribution of Predicted Costs in Optimized Feature Sets](<./fig/analysis/jp/11 - Distribution of Predicted Costs in Optimized Feature Sets.png>)

+Having established a robust predictive framework through our analyses with LASSO and Random Forest, the next logical step is to bend this framework towards scenarios that align with the brewery's primary objective: maximizing kWh delivery while minimizing costs.
+This is where the strategic implementation of an optimization technique like **SLSQP (Sequential Least Squares Quadratic Programming)** becomes invaluable.

+Optimization techniques like SLSQP are adept at navigating through intricate data terrains to seek out specific goals, in this case, cost-efficient operational scenarios.
+They provide the analytical finesse to adjust various influential factors identified by LASSO within the prediction realm of our Random Forest model.
+This approach allows us to move beyond mere prediction and understanding of the data, enabling us to actively explore 'what could be' scenarios that are not only feasible within the existing operational framework but are also beneficial to the brewery's bottom line.

+In executing this optimization, we set targeted cost bounds at **75%** to **95%** of the mean total cost, creating a focused search area for the SLSQP algorithm.
+We found **465** local minima (or *possibilities*) that fell within our desired cost efficiency range.

+Of the other thousands of minima discovered, we see a broad range of predicted costs from our optimization, extending from exceedingly low to high, which demands careful scrutiny.
+While the lower end of this spectrum presents seemingly attractive cost figures, some of these scenarios might border on the ludicrous when translated into real-world operations.
+For example, an optimization result suggesting minimal operational hours to significantly reduce costs (effectively implying a shutdown) is trivial from a business standpoint.

+By filtering out the extremes and focusing on the middle ground - scenarios that offer tangible cost reductions without compromising operational integrity - we ensure that the optimization process yields useful results.

 <br>